-In section I, you will be given 45 questions that will have only 1 right answer per question.
+In section I, you will be given 45 questions that will contain only 1 correct answer.
 These are the single select multiple-choice questions.
 You will also be given multiple-select multiple choice questions; these are 5 questions that have 2 correct answers per question on the exam.
 For the single-select MCQs, you will find questions as sets as well as individual questions.
 However, the multiple-select MCQs will be discrete questions only.

-Section II of the AP Physics 1 exam has two 7-point free-response questions and two 12-point free-response questions.
-In other words, you can earn a total of 38 points in this section.
+Section II of the AP Physics 1 exam has three 7-point free-response questions and two 12-point free-response questions.

 - The total number of points you scored in each section is calculated based on the number of questions you correctly answered.

 - This raw score is then translated into a weighted, combination score based on a predetermined conversion table.

 - This weighted combination score is then correlated to the AP final score scale.
 You can get a final AP Physics 1 score of 1 to 5.

 You will not be able to see your weighted combination score on the score report or even the individual score for each section.
 You will only be able to see your scaled score, which is a final score between 1 and 5.

 AP Physics 1 Scoring Table

 As we mentioned, your final AP Physics 1 exam score will be presented on a 5-point scale and will be the translation of your total score on the exam.
 On the scale, 1 is the lowest score and 5 is the highest score possible.
 It is based on this final score that the college admissions office will decide your eligibility for free credits and placement.